 What God has graciously done is that He has opened up salvation to us, and He is giving us time to grow in grace and in the knowledge of Jesus Christ to learn the laws, first in the letter, and begin keeping them in the letter.
 Then we have opened up to us the really deep stuff when we begin to get into the law—in the intent and the principles of the law—when we become, as he says in other places, perfect, or complete, or grown mature.

-To just a cursory glance, "circumcision" or "the circumcision statement" appears to nullify any regulation coming under the umbrella of circumcision.
+To just a cursory glance, the circumcision statement appears to nullify any regulation coming under the umbrella of circumcision.
 But now we have got to think about this a little bit more.
 I will give you some more proof along this line.
 The word "circumcision" is much broader than it appears on the surface.
 In verse 10 it says: "Now therefore why tempt you God, to put a yoke upon the neck of the disciples, which neither our fathers nor we were able to bear?"

 We were not there when they were actually talking about this, and God gave us just enough so that we could understand.
 Whatever circumcision represents, Peter said it was impossible to bear, and that it was a yoke.